hashicorp/nomad/website/source/guides/securing-nomad.html.md

 ## Migrating a cluster to TLS

-Nomad supports dynamically reloading a server to move from plaintext to TLS.
-This can be done by editing the server's configuration and reloading the server or client via SIGHUP.
-Note that this will only reload changes within the tls configuration block, other configuration changes still require a full restart.
+Nomad supports dynamically reloading it's TLS configuration.
+To reload Nomad's configuration, first update the configuration file and then send the Nomad agent a SIGHUP signal.
+Note that this will only reload a subset of the configuration file, including the TLS configuration.

-This process will read in new TLS configuration for the agent, configure the agent for the new changes, and reload all network connections.
+When reloading the configuration, if there is a change to the TLS configuration, the agent will reload all network connections and when establishing new connections, will use the new configuration.
 This process works for both upgrading and downgrading TLS (but we recommend upgrading).